benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

   alt-text:"Small rocky island with a lighthouse, just the other side of the water from a sandy beach."
 %}

-This small beach is tucked behind the the big wheel on the pier.
+This small beach is tucked behind the big wheel on the pier.
 Good spot for crabbing.
 Cafes, amusement arcades and fairground style attractions nearby.

 - Date: 19 November 2022
 - Location: [Mumbles Head Beach on Open Street Map](https://www.openstreetmap.org/#map=17/51.56857/-3.97628)